Rapper EMG Santana killed in NW Houston apartment shooting

-HOUSTON, Texas (KTRK) -- Police say two men are on the run after Houston rapper EMG Santana was shot to death Tuesday night on the northwest side.
+Marlon Gomez went by EMG Santana and just recorded with Slim Thug.

-Detectives say the rapper's body was found around 8:25 p.m.
-Tuesday at the Mangum Oaks Apartment complex at 4702 Mangum.
+But Tuesday night, he was gunned down at the Mangum Oaks Apartment complex at 4702 Mangum.

-Santana, born Marlon Gomez, died of at least one apparent gunshot wound, the Houston Police Department said in a statement.
+Houston Police say they are searching for a red hatch-back style car, possibly a Ford.

 PHOTOS: Remembering EMG Santana